zogspat/the-plot-docker/README.md

 Backup of a blog based on a customised WordPress container.
 (This is tailored to the point of not being of general interest.)

+# New VM Setup
+1. sudo snap install docker
+2. sudo apt-get install net-tools
+3. for non-root docker (ubuntu + snap assumed), sudo gpasswd -a $USER docker
+4. sudo snap disable, then enable docker

+# DNS
+For testing, make sure that there's an A record for the www name variant.

 ## Setup Steps:
 1. Use the All-In-One Migration tool to export content.
 Note:
 2. Create a .env file in the allInOneCompose directory with the following values: